tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/SDK integration/Payments-SDK-Argentina.md

 2. Must appear in a prominent color typeface using the same font and size of at least five times bigger than the one used to inform the annual effective interest rate (TEA), the number of installments, and their amount.

-According to the current regulations, you cannot use the phrase without interest (in Spanish, "sin interés") or any other similar phrase, when the financial cost of the product or service is transferred to the customer's selling price.
+According to the current regulations, you cannot use the phrase without interest (in Spanish, "sin interés") ou any other similar phrase, when the financial cost of the product ou service is transferred to the customer's selling price.

 ## Submit transaction with cash
 This method lets you process the payments in cash of your customers.
 To integrate with cash transactions, you must redirect the customer to the URL found in the response of the method; your customer sees a payment receipt like this.